dosemu2/dosemu2/doc/README.txt

 9.1.
 Mouse in Windows under DOSEMU

-   Mouse is known to have a sensitivity issues when you run Windows under dosemu.
+   The mouse is known to have sensitivity issues when you run Windows under DOSEMU.
 For Windows 3.0 and earlier there is no workaround currently.
-   The problem will be fixed in the future dosemu releases.
+That problem will be fixed in the future DOSEMU releases.
    For Windows 3.1 and 3.11 you can install an alternative mouse driver.
    Get the OS2WIN31.ZIP distribution from somehere.
-One place that distributes it is http://www.funet.fi/pub/os2/32bit/win_os2 This archieve contains the file mouse.drv.
+One place that distributes it is http://www.funet.fi/pub/os2/32bit/win_os2 This archive contains the file mouse.drv.
 Replace the mouse.drv of your WINDOWS\SYSTEM directory with that file and do the following adjustments in your win.ini file:
          [windows]
          MouseThreshold1=0
          MouseThreshold2=0
          MouseSpeed=0

-   Note however, that with this driver you won't be able to run Windows under the real DOS environment any more, as that mouse driver only works under dosemu and OS/2.
+   Note however, that with this driver you won't be able to run Windows in real DOS any more, because this mouse driver only works under DOSEMU and OS/2.
      _________________________________________________________________

 9.2.
 Windows 3.x in SVGA modes